 Please expect to make a mistake or two and to resolve this, please reread the material from the start.
 If necessary please use online resources searching on the command you entered and/or thought you entered with the keywords linux command (ex: Google “Linux command ls” ).
 I state this because students often find their mistakes and this is an important part of coming up to speed in IT/CIS.
 Of course should you continue to have problems that you cannot resolve, please email me with the exact step (LL step number) you are having problems with and please send screen shots or use Jing (introduced in LL2) so that I can really see what is going on.

 Again, Linux Labs must be submitted in a single pdf file per the directions.
 LL submissions that have the screenshots split across multiple files will not be accepted (Grade center will reveal whether your assignment was accepted -> 1 = pass, 0 = not accepted).
 Should you see a 0, please resubmit in a single file or address my grading notes and resubmit (lack of grading notes means it was not accepted due to format/multiple files).
-Also, please label your LL screenshots with the exercise number as I will not give credit as I did in LL2 if your screenshots are not labeled correctly.
+As required, please label your LL screenshots with the exercise number as I will not give credit as I did in LL2 if your screenshots are not labeled correctly.
 Lastly, note that LLs must be submitted in order as we continually build on to our system.

 Note this policy not only reflects higher education but also the real world as if you do not follow the exact directions with job applications, contract bid submissions, etc. your application will not be accepted or reviewed.